 Ducts to the boiler must be in accordance with high temperature and high pressure.
-Never attempt to use flexible hoses supplied from a hardware store.
+Do not use flexible hoses supplied from a general hardware store.

 A specific boiler kit is available from Nanni Industries.
 Please contact your nearest Nanni representative for more information.